ssh-keygen -t rsa

-SSH keys gives added security to SSH in the sense that a password need not be used when making use of SSH keys.
-SSH key pair comprises of both a public key and private key, both of which are a long string of characters.
+SSH keys give added security to SSH in the sense that a password need not be used when making use of SSH keys.
+SSH key pair comprises both a public key and a private key, both of which are a long string of characters.
 The public key is saved in the server to which SSH connection is to be done and the private key is stored on the system from which SSH connection is requested.

-The below steps can be followed to set up SSH Key based authentication for all Linux OS
+The below steps can be followed to set up SSH Key-based authentication for all Linux OS.

-On the server from which SSH connection is requested, make use of the below command to generate a key pair.
+• On the server from which SSH connection is requested, make use of the below command to generate a key pair.

 # ssh-keygen -t rsa